kealiaperrine/cpe400-final/README.md

 # CPE 400 Final Project - Faulty Network

+## This acts as README for github as well as Code Explaination document

 ## Idea
 My network uses a psuedo-machine learning idea.
 If a node/router is very unreliable, the paths to that node get an increased weight.
 After updating the weights, Dijkstra's path is found.
 This is novel because you would not usually use a more global algorithm like Dijkstra's for a nonstable network.